ArchiveBox/docs/Usage.md

 Make sure to run `./setup` or follow the [[Install]] instructions before archiving anything.

-If you're using Docker, the CLI interface is similar but needs to be prefixed by `docker-compose exec -T archivebox` for examples see the [[Docker]] page.
+If you're using Docker, the CLI interface is similar but needs to be prefixed by `docker-compose exec ...` or `docker run ...`, for examples see the [[Docker]] page.

 ## Run ArchiveBox with configuration options
 You can set environment variables in your shell profile, a config file, or by using the `env` command.
 See [[Configuration]] for more details.